Production data for the current and previous year is available to download in excel format through our Steel Data Viewer.

-In November/December, the data may again be subject to revision in the Steel Statistical Yearbook.
+In November/December, the data may again be subject to revision when the Steel Statistical Yearbook is issued.

 To understand why the figure is subject to variation, please read the related answer in this FAQ. worldsteel recommends that the most recent figure be used for any calculations and communications.

 worldsteel collects and reports figures provided by direct sources.
 Occasionally, the reported figures are not yet final figures, or there is a delay in reporting.
-As worldsteel publishes monthly data on the 25th of each month, any unverified figures are marked as 'estimates'.
+As worldsteel publishes monthly data on the 25th of each month, some of these figures may be unverified.
 Estimated figures are updated in the following month.
-If no updated figure is provided, the estimated figure remains.
-If there are many estimates, or if a major steel-producing company delays the release of its figures, worldsteel may wait a day or two before issuing the monthly statistics.
+If no updated figure is provided, the estimated figure remains until a new figure is provided.

 The Steel Statistical Yearbook shows the annual crude steel production data for the last 10 years.
 The figures in the yearbook are updated to include the latest available data from the reporting institutions at the time of publication.

-As the yearbook usually appears in November/December, the annual crude steel production figure for the latest year will be different from the figure that is published on worldsteel.org in January and/or in the World Steel in Figures, which is published in April/June.
+As the yearbook usually appears in November/December, the annual crude steel production figure for the latest year will be different from the figure that is published in the worldsteel annual press release of January and/or in the World Steel in Figures.

+Annual and year-to-date totals may include revised data not available on a monthly basis.
 Production data are frequently revised at source.
-In January, we publish the annual production figure as it is reported to us.
-The monthly figures may have been revised over the course of the year, so the annual figure is not a sum of the published monthly figures. worldsteel does not provide an up-to-the-minute statistics service.
+The monthly figures may have been revised over the course of the year, so the annual figure is not a sum of the published monthly figures.

-This is because we round the data in the PDF, which we attached to the press release.
+This is because we round the data in the PDF document which accompanies the press release.
 For example, annual data of 0.01 and 0.004 can result in 150% growth, even though annual data is shown as zero.
-We recommend you refer to the numbers in the monthly statistics Excel spreadsheet (link) if you require more detailed data.

 For antitrust reasons worldsteel no longer produces a global capacity utilisation ratio.
 Information on capacity can be found on the OECD website.